Divorce: United States

 Couples with different ethnicities and races also had distinctive divorce statistics.
 In 2008, a study by Jenifer L. Bratter and Rosalind B. King on the Education Resources Information Center, found that unions between White males and non-White females as well as between Hispanics and non-Hispanic individuals, have similar or lower risks of divorce than White marriages.
 Unions between a White male and Black female last longer than White-White pairings or White-Asian pairings.
 Conversely, a White female with a Black male and White female with an Asian male are more prone to divorce than White-White pairings.

 Additionally, as found in 2010, success in marriage has been associated with a higher education and older age.
 For example, 81% of college graduates who were over 26 years old, who wed in the 1980s, were still married 20 years later.
 Additionally, 65% of college graduates under 26, who married in the 1980s, were still married 20 years later.
 Furthermore, 49% of high school graduates under 26 years old, who married in the 1980s, were still married 20 years later.
 Conversely, 2.9% of adults aged 35–39 and without a college degree got divorced in the year 2009 – compared with 1.6% with a college education.

 Another study looking at population differences found that a 1% increase in the unemployment rate correlated with a 1% decrease in the divorce rate.
 This was found to be presumably true for individuals who were financially challenged when trying to afford the legal proceedings.
 Nevertheless, another study from 1900 to 2008 found that there was a significant increase in the risk of divorce following a layoff and being unemployed.

 Oceania

 Australia

-The crude divorce rate in Australia in 2020 was 1.9 divorces.
+The crude divorce rate in Australia in 2020 was 1.9 divorces per 1,000 residents.
 This rate has remained somewhat consistent throughout the past few years and is the same as the previous year.
 However, as divorces are granted after 12 months of separation, splits during COVID may not be reflected in the current divorce rate.
-The divorce rate has decreased substantially over the past 20 years with 2.6 divorces recorded in 2000.
+The divorce rate has decreased substantially over the past 20 years with 2.6 divorces recorded per 1,000 residents in 2000.
 In order to apply for divorce, one must be separated for at least 12 months.